Huma Mir: Early life and education

-Huma's grandfather was Mir Abdul Aziz from Sialkot, who was a poet in Punjabi, Urdu and Persian.
-Huma's father Waris Mir, was also a columnist for Daily Jang and her mother was Mumtaz Mir, who migrated to Pakistan from Jammu in the region of Jammu and Kashmir in 1947.
+Huma's grandfather, Mir Abdul Aziz hailed from Sialkot, and was a poet in Punjabi, Urdu and Persian.
+Huma's father Waris Mir, was also a columnist for Daily Jang and her mother was Mumtaz Mir, who migrated to Pakistan from Jammu in the Jammu and Kashmir region in 1947.
 Huma's father died on 9 July 1987 in Lahore and her mother died in 1993.

-Huma completed her studies from University of Karachi and she Medical graduate with a First Class First Masters in Urdu Literature and she became a PhD candidate later she studied Advanced Communications and she got a Diploma in Advanced Communications.
+Huma completed her studies from University of Karachi and she medical graduated with a First Class First Masters in Urdu Literature and she became a PhD candidate later she studied Advanced Communications and she got a Diploma in Advanced Communications.

 Career

-Huma started working as child actress and appeared in drama Bahadar Ali which aired on PTV.
-Then she worked in more dramas such as Muntazir Rahain Manoos Ajnabi, Musafatein, Nice To Meet You Problem House, Padaash, Pas-E-Aaina and Palay Shah.
+Huma started working as a child actress and appeared in the drama Bahadar Ali which aired on PTV.
+She later worked in other dramas, such as Muntazir Rahain Manoos Ajnabi, Musafatein, Nice To Meet You Problem House, Padaash, Pas-E-Aaina and Palay Shah.

 Huma Mir also writes articles for newspapers and magazines including Daily Times, The News International and The Nation in Pakistan and also at Canada.
 She is also Chairperson Youth of Committee at Arts Council of Pakistan at Karachi.
 She also sanged songs O Laal Meri Pat Rakhio which was original sanged by Noor Jehan also Sanu Nehar Wale Pul Te Bula Ke, Ho Jamalo and Jeevay Jeevay Pakistan.

 Later she appeared in dramas Jise Paya Chahey Khwabon Ka Musafir, Aik Rat Aik Kahani, Jedi in Trouble, Afsos Hasil Ka and Musafatein.
 Then she took a break and then after a 12-year gap she appeared in drama Koyal it aired on Aaj Entertainment the drama was written by Zanjabeel Asim Shah and directed by Yasir Hussain in which she portrayed the role of Nargis.